 “But you, Bethlehem Ephrathah, though you are little among the thousands of Judah, yet out of you shall come forth to Me the One to be Ruler in Israel, whose goings forth are from of old, from everlasting” (Micah 5:2).

 The religious leaders were certain.
 They were unanimous.
 They agreed on the birthplace—Bethlehem.
 Acting swiftly, Herod instructed the wise men to go to Bethlehem, find the young child and bring word back to him again (Mt.
 2:8).

 Miraculously, “the star which they had seen in the East went before them, till it came and stood over where the young child was” (v.
 9).
 Despite ample speculation about the phenomenon the Magi saw, the text provides little detail.

-What we do know is the “star” that prompted their search reappeared after their interview.
-Coupled with their knowledge of the Hebrew Scriptures and supernatural guidance, the wise men found the King!
+What we do know is the “star” that prompted their search reappeared after their interview with Herod.
+Coupled with their knowledge of the Hebrew Scriptures and supernatural guidance, the wise men successfully found the King!

 The guiding star had not as much to do with astronomy as it did with supernatural guidance.
 The star confirmed what the wise men already knew to be true—that the One, “whose goings forth are from of old, from everlasting,” had indeed come (Mic.5:2).

 Though a set time in human history, not many took notice.
 The purpose of the Magi’s search reverberated throughout the city of Jerusalem, yet there is no indication that anyone joined them in seeking the promised Messiah.
 The masses apathetically dismissed the news as an interruption of the status quo.
 Herod perceived a threat to his throne.
 The religious leaders used it as an opportunity to ingratiate themselves to Herod.